 Print File System Type with df

 File systems are We can also list file system type with df with -T option.

 As we see there is tmpfs,ext4,xfs file systems in the screenshot.

 List Only Local File Systems with df

-There may be remote or network based file systems those are all ready mounted into the local Linux system.
-We can list only local file system by using -l option.
-Remote file systems like smb, nfs are not listed.
+There may be remote or network-based file systems that are already mounted into the local Linux system.
+We can list only the local file system by using -l option.
+Remote file systems like SMB, NFS are not listed.

 $ df -l